apakhbari/okd4-clustering/setup.md

 - Congrats!
 You should now have a separate home lab environment setup and ready for ODK.
 Now we can start the install.

-## 3- Implementing OKD 4.5 Clustera
+## 3- Implementing OKD 4.5 Cluster

 ## 4- Acknowledgment
 ### Contributors